Elmira, Idaho

 Elmira is an unincorporated community in Bonner County, in the U.S. state of Idaho.

+Elmira lies along U.S. Highway 95, about 12 miles north of Sandpoint and 28 miles south of Bonners Ferry.

+It sits in the scenic Panhandle region of Idaho, surrounded by forests and mountains near the Selkirk Range.

 History

 A post office called Elmira was established in 1892, and remained in operation until 1954.
 The community served miners on a pack-horse route.

 Elmira's population was 50 in 1909, and was estimated at 20 in 1960.